Skip to content

 PFAS foam on a lake shoreline.
 Photo by Wisconsin Sea Grant

-To help public health officials better communicate about PFAS through effective outreach and educational material, UW–Madison Extension and partners including Wisconsin Sea Grant and the Wisconsin DNR recently created two new resources designed to help local and Tribal health departments, public officials, and community partners understand and respond to PFAS: a communication guide and a private well evaluation toolkit.
+To help public health officials better communicate about PFAS through effective outreach and educational materials, UW–Madison Extension and collaborators including Wisconsin Sea Grant, Wisconsin DNR, and others recently created two new resources designed to help local and Tribal health departments, public officials, and community leaders understand and respond to PFAS: a communication guide and a private well evaluation toolkit.

 The new PFAS in Drinking Water Communication Guide specifically targets public health officials.
 Rather than focusing solely on the chemistry of PFAS, the guide explores how communities interpret risk, why certain messages cause confusion, and where well‑intended communications can fall short.
 Drawing on research findings, the guide helps users craft messaging that is clear, culturally nuanced, and focused on actionable information.
 It offers practical guidance for communicating uncertainty, addressing fears, and supporting informed decision‑making in moments when trust is especially important.

 The PFAS Private Well Evaluation Toolkit helps local and Tribal health departments plan and carry out private well sampling efforts in their communities.
-These departments are tasked with supporting over 800,000 private wells throughout the state.
 While municipal water supplies are required to adhere to strict water quality guidelines and must regularly test their water supply, private wells have no such requirements.
+Private well owners are expected to be their own water utility manager and test their well routinely – for a variety of water quality parameters and contaminants including PFAS.
+But PFAS testing is expensive, costing between $400 and $700 per well.
+To help reduce this barrier, some local health departments are working with partners to bring down this cost for the individual homeowner and provide valuable baseline information on PFAS in the area.

 A downloadable image that can be used in PFAS outreach.
 PFAS Filters: How to affordably filter drinking water at home.